Government-General of Chōsen Building: Demolition

 The issue of the Government-General Building's future was opened after Kim Young-sam became president in 1993.
 In August of that year, President Kim announced that it would be demolished beginning in 1995, the 50th anniversary of the end of Japanese colonial rule and the 600th anniversary of Gyeongbokgung Palace.
 Plans were announced for a new National Museum to be built on the site.
 The Government-General Building had been subject to calls for demolition since the presidency of Rhee, almost immediately after the end of Japanese colonial rule.

 The Government-General Building's demolition proposal was controversial in South Korea and there was intense public debate on the issue.
 President Kim and proponents of the demolition argued that the building was a symbol of Japanese imperialism that had been built deliberately to deface Gyeongbokgung Palace.
 Opponents of the demolition countered that South Korea, now a wealthy nation, was no longer troubled by such symbolism and that reminders of the colonial era were needed.
 Many opposed the demolition on the grounds of the expense incurred and the architectural merit of the existing building, as other Japanese colonial-era buildings in Seoul, such as the old Seoul Station and Seoul Metropolitan Library, are considered landmarks of the city.
 Additionally, the building itself was the site of important events such as the declaration of independence of South Korea.

 A proposal was made to move the Government-General Building to a new site, although this would have been far more expensive than demolition.
 Nevertheless, demolition began on South Korea's Liberation Day (Gwangbokjeol) on 15 August 1995, with the removal of the dome.
 On 13 November 1996, the building was completely demolished.
-Today, the top of the dome and several other recognizable pieces of the building can be seen at the Independence Hall Museum in Cheonan, as part of a monument to commemorate the history behind the building and its demolition.
+Today, the roof lantern of the dome and several other recognizable pieces of the building can be seen at the Independence Hall Museum in Cheonan, as part of a monument to commemorate the history behind the building and its demolition.

+The National Museum of Korea, which had no say in the debate, was evicted by the government to allow demolition of the Government-General Building to commence.
+Afterwards, the museum was reopened to the public in temporary accommodations in December 1996, before officially reopening in its new building in Yongsan Family Park in the Yongsan District on 28 October 2005.